 The basic tenet of lean project management is to create value.
 Value is defined as all the actions that the consumer is willing to pay for.
 An activity that creates value must meet the following three criteria: First, the action is needed by the consumer.
 Second – this action changes the form/function of the product/service, thereby bringing it closer to the final state.
 And the last – the action should be performed without defects on the first try.
 If one of the requirements is not fulfilled, it is considered that the action does not create value.

-Determining what forms the value of a product from a consumer perspective is very crucial.
-A variety of actions can be performed at the enterprise, and not all of them are of importance to the consumer.
+Determining what forms the value of a product from a consumer perspective is crucial.
+A variety of actions can be performed at the enterprise, and not all of them are important to the consumer.
 Only when the company knows exactly what the final consumer needs is, is it able to establish which of the processes allow him to provide his values and which ones do not.

-To optimize work and identify losses, it is necessary to describe in detail each action from the moment of receipt of the order until the delivery of the product to the consumer.
+To optimize work and identify losses, it is necessary to describe each action from the moment of receipt of the order until the delivery of the product to the consumer.
 Thanks to this, it is possible to establish what help it is possible to improve production processes.

 Any action that does not create value is a loss.
-It is customary to distinguish eight types of losses, which are overproduction, excess stocks, defects, valueless activities, expectation, excessive movement, transportation, and unused potential of employees.
+It is customary to distinguish eight types of losses which are overproduction, excess stocks, defects, valueless activities, expectation, excessive movement, transportation, and unused potential of employees.

 If we look at a typical process, we can find that all actions not aimed at creating value take up 50% – 90% of the production cycle.